 With so many cultures crossing the region, the countries of Southeast Asia became culturally and ethnically diverse.
 The chief cultural influences have been some combination of Chinese, Indian, and Islam Arabians.
-Also, the consequences of colonial rule, struggle for independence, and in some cases, war influenced the economic attitudes and policies of each Southeast Asian country.
+Also, the consequences of colonial rule, the struggle for independence, and in some cases, war influenced the economic attitudes and policies of each Southeast Asian country.

 Another example, are the stilt houses that can be found all over Southeast Asia.
 The homes were built pretty much in the same way because of the monsoon climate, too.

 The arts of Southeast Asia have an affinity with the arts of other areas.
 For example dance in much of Southeast Asia includes movement of the hands as well as the feet, to express the dance’s emotion and meaning of the story that the dancer is going to tell the audience.